-In the 1990s a passionate group of historians called The Regina Ethnic Pioneers created a booklet that served as a self-guided walking tour of the Regina Cemetery.
-Their booklet primarily focused on pioneers and early settlers, including mayors, police officers and veterans.
+During the 1990s, The Regina Ethnic Pioneers created a booklet that served as a self-guided walking tour of the Regina Cemetery.
+Their booklet primarily focused on pioneers and early settlers, including mayors, police officers, and veterans.

 A few years later, a sequel to the book was published that focused on Eastern European and Asian immigrants.
 These included shopkeepers, entrepreneurs, church volunteers and community leaders.